Anton Emil Titl: Prague and Vienna

 In 1835 Titl was appointed conductor of a military band in Prague.
 In 1840 he succeeded Heinrich Proch as Kapellmeister at the Theater in der Josefstadt in Vienna, which was under the management of Franz Pokorny.
-He composed music for the plays performed there, including many plays by Franz Xaver Told, of which Der Zauberschleier was very successful.
+He composed music for the stage works performed there, including many Singspiele by Franz Xaver Told, of which Der Zauberschleier, oder Maler, Fee und Wirtin (1842) was very successful.
 His biographer in Allgemeine Deutsche Biographie (1894) wrote: "Often enough, he was obliged to save the life of weak farces with 'appealing' music...."

+Other Singspiele he created music for with libretti by Told included Wastl, oder Die böhmischen Amazonen (1841) and Der Todtentanz (1843).
+Told also wrote the libretto for his two act opera Das Wolkenkind (1845).
 From 1850 he was Kapellmeister at the Hofburgtheater in Vienna, and composer of music for plays performed there, writing incidental music and about 50 overtures.
 He retired from the Hofburgtheater in 1870.
 Soon afterwards he wrote music for Franz Grillparzer's trilogy of plays Das goldene Vlies.
 Titl died in Vienna in 1882.